 To reduce the risk of passing coronavirus to others, anyone with respiratory symptoms should:

 Travellers currently in countries that are reporting cases of COVID-19 should follow local public health advice.

-Current Foreign, Commonwealth and Development Office (FCDO) travel advice should always be checked along with advice regarding risk of disease which is available on our Country Information pages.
+Current Foreign, Commonwealth & Development Office (FCDO) travel advice should always be checked along with advice regarding risk of disease which is available on our Country Information pages.

-Individuals entering or returning to the UK are required to follow additional UK border measures which may include self-isolation for 14 days.
+Individuals entering or returning to the UK are required to follow additional UK border measures which may include self-isolation.
 See current UK border control guidance.